-Beginning on January 1, 2021, as permitted by regulations adopted by the Securities and Exchange Commission, paper copies of The Alger Portfolios' shareholder reports like this one will no longer be sent by mail, unless you specifically request paper copies of the reports from the Portfolio or from your financial intermediary.
+Beginning on January 1, 2021, as permitted by regulations adopted by the Securities and Exchange Commission, paper copies of the Portfolios' shareholder reports will no longer be sent by mail, unless you specifically request paper copies of the reports from the Portfolio, the insurance company that offers your variable annuity or variable life insurance contract, or from your financial intermediary.
 Instead, the reports will be made available on a website, and you will be notified by mail each time a report is posted and provided with a website link to access the report.

 If you already elected to receive shareholder reports electronically, you will not be affected by this change and you need not take any action.
-You may elect to receive shareholder reports and other communications from the Portfolio electronically by contacting your financial intermediary or, if you are a direct investor, by signing up for paperless delivery at www.icsdelivery.com/alger.
+You may elect to receive shareholder reports and other communications from the Portfolio electronically by signing up for paperless delivery at www.icsdelivery.com/alger.
+If you own these shares through a financial intermediary or an insurance company, contact your financial intermediary or insurance company.

 You may elect to receive all future reports in paper free of charge.
-If you invest directly with the Portfolio you can inform the Portfolio that you wish to continue receiving paper copies of your shareholder reports by calling 1-866-345-5954 or visiting fundreports.com.
-If you invest through a financial intermediary, you can contact your financial intermediary to elect to continue receiving paper copies of your shareholder reports.
-Your election to receive reports in paper will apply to all funds held within the Alger Fund Complex or with your financial intermediary.
+You can inform the Portfolio, the insurance company, or financial intermediary that you wish to continue receiving paper copies of your shareholder reports by contacting us at 1-866-345-5954 or fundreports.com.
+If you own these shares through a financial intermediary or an insurance company, contact your financial intermediary or an insurance company, to elect to continue to receive paper copies of your shareholder reports.
+Your election to receive reports in paper will apply to all funds held within the Alger Fund Complex, your insurance company, or your financial intermediary.